Tiaro, Queensland: Amenities

 The Fraser Coast Regional Council operates a public library at Forgan Terrace.
 Public accessible wifi is provided.
 Current Library services and collections are provided on the Fraser Coast Regional Libraries website.

 The Tiaro Pump Track was opened in October 2022 by Fraser Coast mayor George Seymour and students from the Tiaro State School.

 The Tiaro branch of the Queensland Country Women's Association meets at its rooms at 35 Mayne Street.

+Proposed Bypass

+The Bruce Highway currently runs through the centre of Tiaro, but there are plans to construct a bypass to the east of the town.

+The rationale from the Queensland Government for the bypass includes:

+“The Tiaro Bypass will improve the flood immunity, safety, and efficiency of the Bruce Highway and future-proof the road to cater for growing traffic volumes.
+It will also remove a significant number of heavy vehicles from Tiaro township, improving safety and liveability for residents.”